 Ransomware can be traced back to 1989 where the “AIDS virus” was used to extort funds from recipients of the ransomware.
 Payments for that attack were made by mail to Panama, at which point a decryption key was also mailed back to the user.

 More recently, ransomware is tied to cryptocurrencies such as Bitcoin, which enable anonymous payments to the criminal driving the attack.
 The rise in popularity of cryptocurrencies and bitcoin, in particular, have gone hand in hand.
-In 2016, Proofpoint discovered the Locky Ransomware, which became the dominant ransomware for that year.
+In 2016, Proofpoint discovered the Locky Ransomware virus, which became the dominant ransomware for that year.

 Ransomware has attacked organizations in nearly every vertical, with one of the most famous being the attacks on Presbyterian Memorial Hospital.
 This attack highlighted the potential damage and risks of ransomware, as labs, pharmacies, and emergency rooms were hit.